dmd-program/dmd-100/practice/daily_design_journal.md

 # Daily Design Journal

 In this activity, you will document a least one object each day for two weeks.
+You have the option of using paper and pencil or digital tool like Pinterest or Tumblr.

 ## Tools:
 **Option 1 - Paper Journal**